-I Need a Grant for a Medication Administration Training System!!
+I Need a Grant for a Medication Administration Training Simulation!!

 Does this sound familiar?

-Your program purchased med admin equipment a few years back and now that the whole team can finally use the system, it’s antiquated with no update in sight.
+Your program purchased medication administration equipment a few years back and now that the whole team can finally use the system, it’s antiquated with no update in sight.
 Who even knew Windows 7 was still a thing?!?

 You have “hand-me down” equipment from a local healthcare facility and it didn’t take you long to realize why they were so anxious to make a “donation”.